jamo/yle-dl-front/Readme.markdown

-CGI interface for yle-dl
+## CGI interface for yle-dl

 [`yle-dl`](http://aajanki.github.io/yle-dl/) must be in `$PATH` of the process executing the `areenadl` GCI script

+#### Deployment

-Can be deployed as apache CGI script.
+This can be deployed as apache CGI script.
-Place `areenadl` from this repo to path pointed by ScriptAlias, e.g. to /opt/areenadl/
+Place `areenadl` from this repo to path pointed by `ScriptAlias`, e.g. to /opt/areenadl/

-This uses /tmp/areenadl/ for storing downloaded files.
+This uses `/tmp/areenadl/` for storing downloaded files it should be accessible by apache user.

 ```
 <VirtualHost *:443>